-One of my favorite back-to-school activities is surveying my students about their reading interests, goals, wants, and needs.
+Do you use reading interest surveys with your students?
+They can be so enlightening!
+It really helps me get to know my students’ reading interests, goals, wants, and needs, right in the first weeks of school.
 Though I mostly see the same students from year to year, trends change.
 Their interests change.

 Interest surveys are a fun way to get students thinking and talking about what they love, what they hate, what inspires them, and what they need most from me and the library.
 I’ve made many changes over the years based on student surveys.